$P$-strict promotion and $Q$-partition rowmotion: the graded case: Products of chains and multifold symmetry

 \begin{theorem}[ {\cite[Theorem 1.1]{BPS2016}}] Let $S$ denote a set of boxes in an $a \times b$ rectangle fixed under $180^\circ$ rotation, and let $\chi_S(T)$ denote the sum of the entries in the boxes of $S$ in tableaux $T$.
 Then $(\mathrm{SSYT}_k(a \times b),\mathrm{Pro}, \chi_S)$ is homomesic. \end{theorem}

-In the previous theorem statement, we used $\chi_S$ to denote the sum of entries in $S$.
-For simplicity, we will use $\chi_S$ to denote the sum of labels of a subset of elements $S$, whether it is for a semistandard Young tableaux, a $P$-strict labeling, or a $Q$-partition.
-To prove Theorem~\ref{thm:bpshomomesy}, Bloom, Pechenik, and Saracino used the notion of distribution on a semistandard Young tableaux under promotion.
+To prove Theorem~\ref{thm:bpshomomesy}, Bloom, Pechenik, and Saracino used the fact that the order of $\pro$ on $\mathrm{SSYT}_{k}(a \times b)$ is $k$ (see e.g.~\cite[Theorem 2.9]{BPS2016}) and the notion of distribution on a semistandard Young tableaux under promotion.
 We give the definition of the distribution and their relevant result below.

 \begin{definition}[ {\cite[Definition 3.1]{BPS2016}}] Let $T \in \mathrm{SSYT}_k(a \times b)$.
 For a box $B$ in $T$, define $\mathrm{Dist}(T,B)$ to be the multiset

 \end{definition}

 \begin{proposition}[ {\cite[Proof of Theorem 1.1]{BPS2016}}] Let $T \in \mathrm{SSYT}_k(a \times b)$, $B$ a box in $T$, and $B^*$ the box corresponding to $B$ under $180^\circ$ rotation.
 Then $\mathrm{Dist}(T,B)=\{k+1-m : m \in \mathrm{Dist}(T,B^*) \}$. \end{proposition}